CamiloMorales/StockManagement/README.md

 Programming exercise with Play Framework and Scala.

 ### Documentation
-TO run the project: ./activator run
+To run the project: ./activator run